Institute of Illegal Images

 What you need to know

-This is not a museum with regular hours.
+The collection is housed in McCloud’s Mission District home.
 Visits are by appointment only.
-You contact McCloud and arrange a time.
-The collection is housed in his private residence.
-If you get in, expect a personal tour from someone who has spent a lifetime on the subject.
+You contact McCloud directly to arrange a time.
+If you get in, the visit is a personal tour from McCloud.

 Visiting

-Address: Mission District (exact address provided upon booking)
+Address: Mission District (exact address provided when you book)

 Cost: Free (donations welcome)

 What to know: This is a private collection in a private home.
-You must arrange your visit ahead of time.
-Be respectful of the space and the collection.
+Arrange the visit ahead of time.
+Be respectful of the space.

 Getting There

 Transit: Depends on the specific address.
-The Mission District is well-served by BART (16th St or 24th St stations) and multiple Muni lines.
+The Mission District is served by BART (16th St or 24th St stations) and multiple Muni lines.

 Parking: Street parking in the Mission.
 Availability varies.